0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/CoreAddresses.md

 ## Function `LIBRA_ROOT_ADDRESS`

-The address of the Libra root account.
+The address of the Diem root account.
 This account is created in genesis, and cannot be changed.
 This address has ultimate authority over the permissions granted (or removed) from accounts on-chain.